xapp-project/fingwit/README.md

 ```

 **Note:** The AppImage requires the host system to have fprintd service running and fingerprint hardware drivers installed, as it provides the application but relies on the host for system integration.

+The AppImage currently has issues.
+Check https://github.com/xapp-project/fingwit/issues/16 for more info.

 # Translations